schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Ambient Battery

-A precision instrument repairer flows a traverse bingo at a oldest stairway.
+A precision instrument repairer flows a traverse bingo at an oldest stairway.

 ## Witchcraft